bhattsameer/bhattsameer.github.io/_posts/2021/2021-02-21-client-side-encryption-bypass-part-3.markdown

     sleep(3000);  // adding a little to each request
 }
 ```
-6. Creating a code-block for time delay.
+ F. Creating a code-block for time delay.

 ```js
 // sleep function